 Where will day students store their belongings?

-Day students have a designated area to store their belongings.
+Day students have a designated area, the Day Student Locker Room in McColluch Commons, to store their belongings.

 Do students have to wear masks in class?